A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Definition of the model and detection of jumps

 \begin{theorem}[Volatility autocorrelaton] For $t \geq 0$,

-where $S$ is an exponential variable with parameter $1$, $N$ is a standard normal variable and they are mutually independent. \end{theorem} This theorem is actually a special case of Corollary \ref{corcorr}.
-This theorem shows that the decay of volatility autocorrelation is between polynomial and exponential for $t=O(1/\lambda)$, exponential for $t>>1/\lambda$.
+where $S$ is an exponential variable with parameter $1$, $N$ is a standard normal variable and they are mutually independent. \end{theorem} This theorem shows that the decay of volatility autocorrelation is between polynomial and exponential for $t=O(1/\lambda)$, exponential for $t>>1/\lambda$.